coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 protective power lasts.
 Otherwise, a germinating seed can be removed (prior to germination) only by *psychic chirurgery, reality revision*, or similarly high-level effects.
-Manifesting *mind seed* again during the germination period also cleanses the subject's mind.
+Manifesting *mind seed* again during the germination period also cleanses the subject’s mind.

 *XP Cost:* 3,000 XP.